Lordnyko/demo-repo/README.md

 # demo-repo
-Demo for Github intro video
+Demo for Github intro video.
+Another edit to the file.